 Making a Difference - National Park Service Volunteers

-If you volunteer with the National Park Service, you will see how you can make a difference in not only someone else's life but your own.
-Volunteering can help you meet people and become part of your community.
-It will boost your morale, and give you a sense of accomplishment.
+If you volunteer with the National Park Service, then you will see how you can make a difference in not only someone else's life, but your own.
+Volunteering can help you meet people and grow to be a part of your own community.
+It will boost your morale and give you a sense of accomplishment.
 Volunteering is a great way to increase your skills.

 "Don't sell yourself short, if you love working with the public and have a positive attitude; you have something to offer" says Jennie Phillips National Park Service Volunteer since 2008.
 Be that person that makes a difference in someone's life.